 A sentimental letter, but save it for when I am no longer in the physical and you will see what I mean…”

-The final words of that letter was: I love you Dear one, with all my heart !!!
+The final words of that letter were: I love you Dear one, with all my heart !!!

 She signed the letter with the name: Spoken sky

-Here is the late Michael Crisp, walking in the National AIDS Memorial Grove in San Francisco, where names of people who died of HIV/AIDS are engraved, in ever widening circles.
+Here is Michael Crisp, walking in the National AIDS Memorial Grove in San Francisco, where names of people who died of HIV/AIDS are engraved, in ever widening circles.

 I know that Meredith´s name is there now.
 Friends of hers added it.

-Since I wrote this, Meredith´s son has found me, and he and his sister are now in contact.
+Since I wrote this, Meredith´s son has found me, and he and his sister are now in contact, after all those years!